henryizi/GoFitAI/docs/features/CLOUDFLARE_PHOTO_ANALYSIS_SETUP.md

 ## 🎉 Configuration Complete!

-Your SnapBodyAI server is now configured to:
+Your GoFitAI server is now configured to:
 - Use **Cloudflare Workers AI** for photo analysis (food images)
 - Use **DeepSeek** for all text-based AI features
 - Handle **both image and text analysis** seamlessly